View Edith Martin's Obituary on TheDay.com and share memories

 |

-Waterford - Edith S. Martin, 91, of Waterford died Friday Dec.
-6, 2019, at her residence.
-Edith was born April 1, 1928, in Springfield, Mass. to Frederick Stirton and Margaret Halliday Stirton.
-She married Alfred W. Martin, who survives her.
-Edith was a member of the Nurse Cadet Corps and a Registered Nurse at Lawrence + Memorial Hospital and in the school system.
-A Graveside Service will be held at 11:30 a.m.
+Besides her husband Alfred, she leaves behind son William and his wife Maryann of Waterford; daughter Carole Baier of Uncasville; and son Gary and his wife Nikki of Grand Rapids, Mich.; brother Robert Stirton of Massachusetts; and grandsons, Lance, Jon, Josh, Billy, Michael and Daniel.

+She was preceded in death by her granddaughter Stephanie Baier; brothers, William and Richard; and sisters, Jean and Margaret.

+A graveside service will be held at 11:30 a.m.
 Wednesday Dec.
 11, 2019, at Jordan Cemetery in Waterford.
 Byles Memorial Home is assisting the family with the arrangements.

-For more information and memorial instructions, please visit www.byles.com.
-A complete obituary will appear in an upcoming edition of The Day.